dvdksn/davidkarlsson.tech/content/about.md

 Nowadays, I am getting knee-deep in learning about [docs as code](https://www.writethedocs.org/guide/docs-as-code/).
-As I spent more time I spent in software projects, it became obvious to me that the traditional tools stack didn't quite satisfy the needs of agile software development.
+As I spent more time in software projects, it became obvious to me that the traditional tools stack didn't quite satisfy the needs of agile software development.
 Technical writers need a way to keep up with the pace of developers.